jackwilliambell/SquidSpace.js/docs/squidspace-modulefiles.md

 * "cache-options" – [optional; JSON object] – Specifies file cacheing options for the resource; default is no cacheing (local file resource only), options are:
 	- "file-source" – [optional; string containing a fully-qualified file path, do not use if "url-source" is specified] – Specifies the source of the data to cache
 	- "url-source" – [optional; string containing a fully-qualified URL, do not use if "file-source" is specified] – Specifies the source of the data to cache
-	- "cache-filters" – [optional; JSON array of filter specifications, do not use if "filter-profile" is supplied; defaults to "global-cache-filters" for the file extension, see Global Configuration] – Specifies filters to apply to the resource when it is being cached
+	- "cache-filters" – [optional; JSON array of Filter Declarations, do not use if "filter-profile" is supplied; defaults to "global-cache-filters" for the file extension, see Global Configuration] – Specifies filters to apply to the resource when it is being cached
 	- "filter-profile" – [optional; string, do not use if "cache-filters" is supplied] – Specifies a filter-profile name from the global options, which will be used to determine the cache filters for the resource instead of using the file name extension

 * "pack-options" – [optional; JSON object] – Specifies file packing options for the resource; default is no packing (use "data" value as-is), options are:
 	- "action": [optional; string containing one of "none", "insert", "link"] – Specifies file packing options for the resource; default is "none"
-	- "pack-filters" – [optional; JSON array of filters specifications, do not use if "filter-profile" is supplied; defaults to "global-pack-filters" for the file extension; defaults to "global-pack-filters" for the file type, see Global Configuration] – Specifies filters to apply to the resource when it is being packed
+	- "pack-filters" – [optional; JSON array of Filter Declarations, do not use if "filter-profile" is supplied; defaults to "global-pack-filters" for the file extension; defaults to "global-pack-filters" for the file type, see Global Configuration] – Specifies filters to apply to the resource when it is being packed
 	- "filter-profile" – [optional; string, do not use if "pack-filters" is supplied] – Specifies a filter-profile name from the global options, which will be used to determine the pack filters for the resource instead of using the file name extension
-	- TODO: Other options?

 * "dir" – [optional; string; use only if "file-name" is also specified] – Directory containing the file resource; overrides the global "dir" value for the resource section; when doing cacheing also specifies the directory the file is cached in